Rebecca, the Well Planned Gal, founded Home Educating

 During this time, as I continued to study the Scriptures, I had lots of questions.
 The legalism wasn’t adding up to the grace of the gospel.
 We switched churches several times, each time gravitating toward congregations that were less and less legalistic.
 I developed a passion for wanting to help other women know that truth and freedom of Christ is polar opposite to the oppression often found in fundamental churches, churches that homeschoolers tend to be attracted to.

 With a passion to share a message of grace and encourage homeschooling families to embrace the unique life God calls them to, I started Family Magazine.
-Shortly after, I wrote Well Planned Day planners, and my publishing company took off in ways that // eyes have not seen, nor ear hath heard //.
+Shortly after, I created the first of my Well Planned Day planners, and my publishing company took off in ways that // no eye has seen, nor ear heard //.

-Although, to most, a divorce is a time of great sadness, I find comfort in my quiet time as the Lord has faithfully shown me that, at times, divorce is used as a rescue plan.
-Over the years, I’ve heard advice from friends, relatives, and the church, but I only find true rest in following God’s leadership, for only he knows the bigger picture and the perfect timing.
+Although, to most, a divorce is a time of great sadness, I found comfort in my quiet time as the Lord faithfully showed me that, at times, divorce is used as a rescue plan.
+Over the years, I’d heard advice from friends, relatives, and the church, but I only found true rest in following God’s leadership, for only He knows the bigger picture and the perfect timing.

-My hope and desire is to share with other women the many lessons I’ve learned in navigating a difficult marriage, parenting five distinct kiddos, running a home, and managing a business.
-I want women to know that no matter what happens in life, whether pleasant or difficult, there is ample power and grace through Christ, not only to make it through, but to use the experience to gain wisdom as we learn to be like our Savior – taking what we learn, becoming more like Christ, and impacting our children and culture towards the redeeming power of Christ.
+My hope and desire is to share with other women the many lessons I’ve learned through navigating a difficult marriage, enjoying an amazing marriage, parenting five distinct kiddos, running a home, and managing a business.
+I want women to know that, no matter what happens in life – whether pleasant or difficult – there is ample power and grace through Christ not only to make it through, but to use the experience to gain wisdom as we learn to be like our Savior.
+Through Him, we can take what we learn, become more like Christ, and impact our children and culture with the redeeming power of Christ.

 // The Kids //